shelly-hub/data-scraping-challenge/README.md

 ## Project Descriptions
 This project extracts information of data through both autamated browsing with Splinter and HTML parsing with Beautiful Soup.
 The project is separated into 2 parts.

- - One is using Mars News website to extract news article information such as titles and preview text in the webpage.
+ - Part 1 - This is using Mars News website to extract news article information such as titles and preview text in the webpage.
- - Second is using Mars Temperature Data site to extract HTML tables into pandas dataframe.
+ - Part 2 - This is using Mars Temperature Data site to extract HTML tables into pandas dataframe.

  ### Advantages of Web Scraping
   - Can be fast and efficient